 With countless messaging apps debuting every day, each having its own fancy features, you’d think that good old-fashion SMS would become obsolete.

-But here we are in 2021 and SMS is still going strong.
-In fact, as we have discussed in a previous post, SMS messaging has an open rate of 98% within the hospitality industry.
+But here we are in 2023 and SMS is still going strong.
+SMS messaging has an open rate of 98% within the hospitality industry.
 95% of these messages are read within 5 minutes after being delivered.
 Compared to e-mail’s 20% open rate, 98% is a very high number.

 This tells us a lot about the relevance of SMS guest communication in the hospitality sector where interaction means everything.

 When it comes to food and dining experiences, SMS messaging could allow diners to select from the menu ahead of time, provide directions, and reserve tables.
 Coupled with Rich Communication Service (RCS), instant messaging can send crucial content such as videos, images, and even maps to a customer’s smartphone.

 Additionally, the simplicity of SMS has the potential to streamline interactions between customers and restaurants, as well as make it more direct and efficient.